Skip to main content

 • At the Gonads ∞ There is evidence to suggest that stress hormones can even have a direct inhibitory effect on the testes and ovaries, making them less responsive to the signals from LH and FSH.

 This multi-level suppression ensures that in times of perceived chronic danger, the body’s significant energy investment in reproductive functions is put on hold.
-The clinical consequences are direct ∞ in men, this can manifest as (hypogonadism) with symptoms like fatigue, low libido, and loss of muscle mass.
+The clinical consequences are direct ∞ in men, this can manifest as low testosterone (hypogonadism) with symptoms like fatigue, low libido, and loss of muscle mass.
 In women, it can lead to irregular menstrual cycles, anovulation (the absence of ovulation), and worsening of perimenopausal symptoms.

 Stress management techniques work by down-regulating the body’s sympathetic nervous system, thereby reducing cortisol and allowing the reproductive hormonal axis to function optimally.